Healthy apple cinnamon pancakes with white whole wheat flour, honey, shredded apples, and cinnamon. You won’t believe how fluffy these are!

 Step 4: Combine dry + wet ingredients – pour the milk mixture into the flour and using a wooden spoon, stir until combined.
 Do not overmix.
 Gently stir in the shredded apples and let the mixture rest for 5-10 minutes.

-Step 5: Cook the pancakes – heat a non-stick pan over medium.
+Step 5: Cook the pancakes – heat a non-stick pan over medium heat.
 Coat the skillet with either cooking spray or butter.

 Pour 1/3 cup of pancake batter into the skillet.
 Cook for about 2-3 minutes or until you see little bubbles on top and the edges starting to turn golden brown.